Python Turtle - Lesson 3

 9 my_ttl.left(90)

-What do we need to change in the code sot the turtle draws a triangle with a length of 200 for each side?
+What do we need to change in the code so the turtle draws a triangle with each side being 200 long?

-Try and work it out before looking at the code below.
+Try to figure it out yourself before looking at the code below.

 1import turtle